KxSystems/kx-vscode/README.md

 ![Populate Scratchpad](https://github.com/KxSystems/kx-vscode/blob/main/img/populate-scratchpad.png?raw=true)

-#### Reset scratchpad
+##### Reset scratchpad

-When you have a connected Insights connection you can clear your scratchpad memory removing all data and reseting all variables in it
+You can clear the memory of an active scratchpad removing all data and reseting all variables in it

 This can be done by either: